 .
 Cats: Unknown

-- Jumps up on people: Yes – working on that.
+- Jumps up on people: Yes – but doing much better.

 - Comes when called: Yes